 We offer free consultations to all pets during our normal working hours.

-This is a permanent offer because we believe owners should be able to see a vet about their pet, when then they need to, without worrying about the high cost of consultation fees.
+‘This is a permanent offer because we believe owners should be able to see a vet about their pet exactly when they need help, without worrying about the high cost of consultation fees.

 You can find out more about why vets shouldn’t charge for consultations here